dequelabs/smashing-workshop/readme.md

 - fix the focus indication issues
     <details><summary>hint</summary> see `components/Recipes/index.css` (`.Recipes__card-edit:focus` style declaration)</details>
 - fix the fact that the recipe card's edit button is not marked up as a real button :facepalm:
+  - write a new unit test for this!
 - run the keyboard IGT again to verify that the issues have been resolved! (#axeCleanKeyboardIGT)

 ##### Images IGT